Predictively Oriented Posteriors: Detailed Theoretical Developments

 \subsubsection{Correct Model Specification}

-Theorems \ref{theorem:generalisation-guarantee-exact} and \ref{theorem:generalisation-guarantee-misspecification-mixture-exact-convex} prove that the \pro{} posterior has superior predictive properties to Gibbs and Bayes posteriors under model misspecification, but it is unclear what penalty we pay when using the \pro{} posterior in the context of a well-specified model.
-The next result shows that there is little to worry about---even for approximate predictive scores.
+Theorems \ref{theorem:generalisation-guarantee-exact} and \ref{theorem:generalisation-guarantee-misspecification-mixture-exact-convex} prove that the \ac{pro} posterior has superior predictive properties to Gibbs and Bayes posteriors under model misspecification, but it is unclear what penalty we pay when using the \ac{pro} posterior in the context of a well-specified model.
+The next result shows that there is little to worry about.